 Launching the Settings app > opening the General menu > tapping on the Software Update.

 In case malfunctioning software is the reason why the iPad thinks headphones are plugged in, AnyFix -iOS System Recovery can help you solve this problem quickly.
-AnyFix is a professional system repair tool which supports to fix many common problems iPad users may encounter.
-Also, it provides several solutions to help iPhone iPod users out of trouble.
+AnyFix is a professional system repair tool that supports to fix many common problems iPad users may encounter.
+Also, it provides several solutions to help iPhone, iPad, and iPod users to get out of headphone mode stuck issue.
 Here’s how you can repair your iPad with AnyFix.